arvindr9/Neural-Network/README-SETUP.md

 ```
 python NN.py
 ```
 There will be a time delay until text appears on the screen because of the program embedding both 5000 word long input files.
-AFter that, the neural network portion of the program will start.
-AFter, the accuracy will be displayed and an input will requested.
+AFter that, the neural network portion of the program will start. after, the accuracy will be displayed and an input will requested.

 ####Windows
 1. Download the repository from the green download button